wodeni/wodeni.github.io/_posts/2017-05-30-introducing-mpl.md

 ![]({{ site.baseurl }}/images/ship.gif){: .center-image}

 The language is far from complete due to the time limit and the fact that I was taking OS at the same time (maybe I'll talk about the pain and gain in that class later).
-I still like it a lot because we built a complete compiler from scratch, which turned out to be an extremely fun process, and we got some visually pleasant results at the end.
+I still like it a lot because we built a complete compiler from scratch, which turned out to be an extremely fun process, and we got some visually pleasing results at the end.